In 2015, Americans spent over $11 billion on teeth whitening, including over $1.4 billion on at-home whitening products (1).

 If you want whiter teeth, cut back on your sugar intake.

-Bottom Line: A healthy diet with enough calcium can help prevent your teeth from becoming yellow.
+Summary A healthy diet with enough calcium can help prevent your teeth from becoming yellow.
 Brushing your teeth soon after you eat can also help prevent stains.

 Toothpaste gently rubs out stains on your teeth, and flossing removes bacteria that lead to plaque.